 The scientific impact of UT publications in high.
 As analyzed by the 4TU.Federation, the University of Twente receives 40 per cent more cites than the world average in its knowledge domains (score 1.4 on indicator MNCS).
 15 per cent of the UT publications are part of the 10 per cent most publications fields worldwide within their domain.

-High-quality scientific publications are those in which independent experts in the field (refereers/peers) decide on the publication in a scientific magazine, a contribution at a congress or (part of) a book.
-The number of refereed publications by UT scientists reached a top in 2013, but has since declined slightly to 2731 in 2015.
+High-quality scientific publications are those in which independent experts in the field (referrers/peers) decide on the publication in a scientific magazine, a contribution at a congress or (part of) a book.
+The number of refereed publications by UT scientists reached a top in 2013 but has since declined slightly to 2377 in 2016.
 As other universities do, the University of Twente aims more and more on the quality rather than quantity, as quality and impact of the publications are most highly valued.
-40 per cent of the refereed articles in scientific journals are the result of an international cooperation, and 9 per cent has been coproduced with the industry.
+40 per cent of the refereed articles in scientific journals are the result of international cooperation, and 9 per cent has been co-produced with the industry.

 MESA+ institute is one of the world’s leading research institutes on nanostructures, nanomaterials, nanosystems and nanodevices.
 Embracing a cross-disciplinary approach and benefiting from the NanoLab - infrastructure that ranks among the very best on the globe - over 500 researchers deliver high quality, competitive and frequently ground-breaking research.
 The results are evident in our numerous publications as well as in various high-profile achievements.